nopnop2002/esp-idf-ftpClient/README.md

 ![config-file-system-2](https://user-images.githubusercontent.com/6020549/165466686-f8760b46-d93b-4f11-8664-2dfdb37d6f91.jpg)

 Note:
-Be careful when using SDMM and External Flash.
-Details will be described later.
+The connection when using SDSPI, SDMMC, and External flash will be described later.

 ## Wifi Setting